 Again, the deepest you want to be when you land is about 45 degrees of knee bend.
 Not much lower than that.
 If you’re at 90 degrees the box is too high for most people, other than very strong, experienced jumpers.

 As an example, I jumped on a 50″ box a couple years ago in a challenge.

 However that was by doing what you see glorified on YouTube.
 I had to put my knees in my mouth and go into extreme spinal flexion (rounding my lower back).
 My form was far from perfect jumping technique.

 With proper form I think I can only get on a 32″ box or somewhere around there.

 And that ends up looking like a jump in most real life situations would.
 I’ve yet to see LeBron James dunk a ball or Derek Jeter jump up to rob a potential base hit with their spines folded in half and their knees up around their ears.

 Don’t do that shit.

-As for programming, I like them once or twice a week to start a lower body day.
+As for programming, I like them to be done 1-3 times a week to start a full body or lower body day.
 Three to five sets of 3-5 reps works for most people.
-That’s how we usually use them with our Renegade Inner Circle workouts.
+That’s how we usually use them with our Renegade Strength Club workouts.